awlzac/wbt/README.md

 wbt
 ===

-a tempest clone in java, and a small project use to play with git.
+a tempest (arcade game) clone in java, and a small project use to play with git.

-playable but limited.
+playable, though missing a couple features.

 to run
 ======

-#### no build file (developed in IDE), so ghetto it:
+#### ant build file, so to build:
+    $ ant

+to run:
+    $ java -jar wbtempest.jar

+Or without ant, ghetto it:
     $ cd src
     $ javac wbtempest/*
     $ java wbtempest.WBTempest